courselabs/observability/setup-lab/README.md

 - PowerShell - if you prefer to have a separate terminal window

+  * Be sure to switch to the lab directory: `cd /github/observability-fundamentals`

 - Docker Desktop - we'll run all the demo apps in containers

 ## Run Docker Desktop